Collaborative Learning for Enhanced Unsupervised Domain Adaptation: Experiments

-First, we integrated CLDA with various Unsupervised Domain Adaptation (UDA) methods.
-Tab.~\ref{tab:gta} and \ref{tab:synthia} demonstrate that CLDA consistently enhances performance across different UDA methods and datasets, confirming improvements in both the teacher and student models.
-Specifically, when employing DAFormer on the GTA-to-Cityscapes dataset, the teacher model exhibited a performance improvement of 0.7\%, while the student model showed an enhancement of 1.4\%.
-In addition, using HRDA, the teacher and student models achieved performance improvements of 0.8\% and 0.7\%, respectively.
+\paragraph{Semantic Segmentation:} CLDA was integrated with recent UDA methods.
+Table~\ref{tab:gta} and \ref{tab:synthia} demonstrate that CLDA consistently enhances performance in different datasets, especially confirming improvements in both the teacher and student models.
+When employing DAFormer on the GTA-to-Cityscapes dataset, the teacher and student models exhibited a performance improvement of 0.7\% and 1.4\%, respectively.
+In addition, using HRDA, the teacher and student models achieved performance improvements of 0.8\% and 1.4\%, respectively.
 Similarly, on the Synthia-to-Cityscapes dataset, CLDA improved performance by 0.8\% for the teacher and 2.0\% for the student with DAFormer, and by 0.3\% for the teacher and 1.5\% for the student with HRDA.
-These findings suggest that CLDA can be flexibly combined with various Transformer-based models, notably enhancing the teacher model's performance without calculating the backpropagation of the teacher.
-Thereby, effectively transmitting informative knowledge to the student model and maximizing the synergy between the two models.
+These findings suggest that CLDA can be flexibly combined with various Transformer-based models.
+Notably, our approach improves the teacher model without additional backpropagation of the teacher, underscoring the importance of transmitting informative knowledge to the student model and maximizing the synergy between the two models.
+In the student, our approach enabled the compact student model to achieve performance comparable to that of the teacher model.

+\paragraph{Image Classification:} For the evaluation in image classification, we adopted the recently proposed SDAT~\cite{rangwani2022closer}, which is trained through adversarial learning.
+As shown in Tab.~\ref{tab:sdat}, our evaluation on the VisDA-2017 dataset showed that CLDA enhanced the UDA performance by +0.8\% and +0.3\% for the teacher and student models, demonstrating that CLDA is effective not only in the self-training approach but also in the adversarial learning-based UDA method.
+This suggests that CLDA has the generality to be applied effectively to various methods in the UDA task.
+In particular, CLDA plays an important role in simultaneously improving the performance of teacher and student models through collaborative learning.

-\subsection{6.2.
-Ablation study of CLDA}
+\subsection{Ablation study of CLDA}